The goal of this course is provide you with the skills to understand and

 Lab demonstration sessions: Starting week 2, Monday 4-5, Tuesday 4-5, Thursday 4-5, or Friday 4-5 (just come to 1 hour) in Appleton Tower room 5.08 South Lab.

-There are 5 non-assessed lab exercises that will help you develop your matlab and image handling skills:
+There are 5 non-assessed lab exercises that will help you develop your matlab and image handling skills.
+See the 5 drill exercises in Learn.
+See also the AV Learn page for links to Matlab tutorials.

 IMPORTANT INFORMATION: This course is not taught by the traditional lectures.
 Instead, AV uses an Inverted Classroom method.
 This means that you will have about 15 hours of video to watch in your own time.
 This material is assessible.
 There are still 2 full class meetings each week.
 Each class will consist of 2 parts: 1) discussing any questions about the videos that you either suggest in advance or raise in class on the day.
 2) There will be a simple non-assessed groupwork exercise to explore the issues raised in the videos that you have just watched.